Oseltamivir or Zanamivir

-Zanamivir has been shown to prevent flu among household members when a member of the family is infected.4
+Zanamivir may prevent flu among household members when a member of the family is infected.4

-Zanamivir and oseltamivir may not be as effective for people who do not have a fever or do not have severe flu symptoms.
+Oseltamivir and zanamivir may not be as effective for people who do not have a fever or do not have severe flu symptoms.
 And more study is needed to find out how well these medicines work to prevent the flu in people who have severely impaired immune systems.